 Why should I get acupuncture?

 There are many reasons one seeks acupuncture treatment.
 Many come in due to pain anywhere in the body.
 Acupuncture can help with a number of aliments though; from infertility to digestive issues.
 Along with, migraine headaches and head colds.
-If you have an ailment that you would like to know if acupuncture can help with, give us a call today or stop in and talk to one of us.
+If you have an ailment that you would like to know if acupuncture or one of our other services can help with, give us a call today or stop in and talk to one of us.

 Does acupuncture hurt or leave marks?